Client Settings - Outlook, Eudora, Thunderbird, Mac, iPad, Phone

 Outgoing Server | Outgoing Server: mail.example.com |

 Outgoing Port | Outgoing Port: 25 (If 25 does not work, try 26 as many ISPs block port 25.
 If neither 25 nor 26 work, try 587.)
-For Comcast/Xfinity Internet customers, use port 587 as ports 25 and 26 are both blocked on their network. |
+Comcast/Xfinity Internet customers use port 587 as ports 25 and 26 are both blocked on their network. |

-Connection Type | Server and Port Information - Secure with SSL |
+Connection Type | Server and Port Information (Secure with SSL) |

 POP3 | Incoming Server: gator1234.hostgator.com Incoming Port: 995 |